Barath19/barath19.github.io/index.md

 ### Senior Software Engineer - Bosch

-- Intensity‑based automatic Lidar‑Camera calibration for internal Bosch Lidar sensor.
-Developed the base code for checkerboard detection algorithm and automatic 3D correspondence.
-This calibration package was also integrated with ROS.
+- Intensity‑based automatic Lidar‑Camera calibration for internal Bosch Lidar sensor
+- Developed the base code for checkerboard detection algorithm and automatic 3D correspondence
-- Lead a team of three for developing ROS‑based LiDAR‑Camera calibration package.
+- Lead a team of three for developing ROS‑based LiDAR‑Camera calibration package
-- 3D checkerboard detection in pointcloud including ground plane seperation, normal esitmation and densification of pointcloud.
+- 3D checkerboard detection in pointcloud including ground plane seperation, normal esitmation and densification of pointcloud

 ## Education

 ### Msc. in Autonomous Systems

 - Foundations for robot’s perception, navigation and manipulation.
-Leveraging deep learning for robotics and implementation of state‑of‑the‑art algorithms on physical robots.
-Research focus on LiDAR‑Camera calibration and 3D object detection for edge‑devices
+Leveraging deep learning for robotics and implementation of state‑of‑the‑art algorithms on physical robots
+- Research focus on LiDAR‑Camera calibration and 3D object detection for edge‑devices
 - Generating synthetic dataset for 3D pose detection using blenderproc2 for photorealistic rendering
 - Research and development on automatic LiDAR‑Camera calibration using learning‑based methods

 ### BTech. in Electrical and Electronics Engineering

 - An Aggregate of 80.09%.
-Scored the highest marks for the final‑year project and ranked second in the department.
+Scored the highest marks for the final‑year project and ranked second in the department

 ## Internship and Research Assistant